Climate Action Plan 2030

 In 2010, UBC’s Board of Governors approved the UBC Climate Action Plan (CAP), which provided a pathway to net zero emissions from the Vancouver campus by 2050.
-A subsequent update to the Climate Action Plan in 2016 selected technologies to achieve significant short term reductions, primarily via an expansion of the Bio-energy Research and Demonstration Facility.
+CAP 2020 was a subsequent update to the Climate Action Plan.
+Approved in 2016, the plan selected technologies to achieve significant short term reductions, primarily via an expansion of the Bio-energy Research and Demonstration Facility.

 Plan Goals and Targets